shane-kercheval/prompts/development/unit-tests.md

 - **Integration points**: How components interact with each other

 ### What to Skip:

 - Framework/library code or third-party dependencies
 - Trivial getters/setters without logic
 - Private methods directly (test through public interface)
 - Redundant tests verifying the same behavior multiple ways

 ## Quality Standards

 - Use clear, descriptive names indicating what scenario is being tested
 - Follow Arrange-Act-Assert (AAA) pattern
 - Keep tests isolated and independent (no shared state between tests)
 - Use meaningful test data reflecting real-world scenarios
 - Test behavior and outcomes, not implementation details
+- Use fixtures/factories for setup; keep tests deterministic
+- Follow existing patterns and conventions in the codebase when available/applicable

 ## Mocking Guidelines